alphagov/govuk-developer-docs/source/manual/conventions-for-rails-applications.html.md

 [secrets-example]: https://github.com/alphagov/content-publisher/blob/654d1885dd94e347e236be73d20f2304913bc906/config/secrets.yml
 [rails-credentials]: https://edgeguides.rubyonrails.org/security.html#custom-credentials

+### Specify London as the timezone

+Configure your Rails application to consider the local timezone to be London time, this can be done with `config.time_zone = "London"` in your `config/application.rb`.
+This allows the presentation of dates to users, and any time based logic, to automatically be in UK time.

+Note, you shouldn't change the default configuration for the ActiveRecord timezone (`config.active_record.default_timezone`).
+This should remain as UTC which keeps the database un-opinionated on timezone.

 ### Use `api_only` mode for API projects

 For applications that do not serve requests to a web browser you should